Skip to content

 Pride and Admiration

-Tell her exactly what you admire about the woman she has become.
+Tell her exactly what you admire about the woman she's become.
 Be specific.
 Is it her kindness?
 Her resilience?
 The way she walks into a room and makes everyone feel seen?
 Name it.
-She may not know you have noticed these things, and hearing them from you — especially on this day — will mean everything.
+She may not know you've noticed these things, and hearing them from you — especially on this day — will mean everything.

 Marriage Wisdom

-You do not have to have a perfect marriage to offer wisdom.
-You simply have to be honest.
-Share what you have learned about partnership — the importance of choosing each other again and again, of fighting fair, of protecting the friendship at the center of the romance.
-If you are a mother writing a mother of the bride letter, you might share what you wish someone had told you.
-If you are a father, you might speak to what you have learned about love by watching her grow.
+You don't have to have a perfect marriage to offer wisdom.
+You just have to be honest.
+Share what you've learned about partnership — the importance of choosing each other again and again, of fighting fair, of protecting the friendship at the center of the romance.

 The best marriage advice is not about grand gestures.
 It is about a thousand small choices to be gentle when you could be right.